nealpalmer/UsbJoy/README.md

   - Can give you feedback as to if you are holding the playing piece.
 - 4-pin JST XH rotary encoder for Z-axis (600 ppr*4phase = 2400/rev resolution assumed)
   - We use the rotary encoder to control the angle that the robot is pointing on the field.
 Turn the rotary knob by 5degrees, and the robot also turns by 5degrees...
-- 4 extra 'virtual' buttons, 1 toggling, 3 as constants
+- 4or5 extra 'virtual' buttons, 1 toggling (optional), 4 as constants
-  - 3 virtual constant buttons make it possible to distinguish between multiple controllers easily.
+  - 4 virtual constant buttons make it possible to distinguish between multiple controllers easily.
-  - Multiple UsbJoy boards can be distinguished from each other from the FRC Robot software (just use those buttons).
+  - Multiple UsbJoy boards can be distinguished from each other from the FRC Robot software (just use those constant buttons).
 This means we don't have to re-arrange the joystick order in driver station.
 - Arduino Pro Micro USB-C 5V ATmega32U4 controller board used for ease of soldering.
   - Make sure to get one with the fuse on the TOP side of the board (i.e. no bottom side components).  [amazon.com](https://www.amazon.com/gp/product/B0B6HYLC44)
 - SmartButton support for all 12 Digital inputs
-  - You can choose what each button's LED looks like for infomational purposes.
+  - You can choose what each button's LED looks like for informational purposes.
   - Flickering the button when initially pressed is simple feedback that the button should be working (commuincation to UsbJoy, LED works, button works, cable connected appropriately).
   - Having the button light up when it should be useable is useful (i.e. the playing piece is being held, you can now press the shoot button).
   - Have a couple of buttons light up to indicate the state of the robot.